-Mayo One utilizes instrument flight rule (IFR) operations to increase the margin of aviation safety.
+Mayo One utilizes instrument flight rules (IFR) flight procedures to increase the margin of aviation safety.
 In support of IFR operations, Mayo Clinic manages GPS-approach and -departure procedures to hospital helipads in southern Minnesota and western Wisconsin.

 We require all Mayo One pilots to have at least 2,500 hours of flight time.
 Pilots are IFR certified, and are required to complete check rides with an FAA-approved check airman twice a year.

 Helicopters at all bases are EC145s.
 Safety features of the EC145 include: